Jakob Adler- 1st, Waramaug

-Sam graduated this spring from Centaurus High School in Lafayette, CO.
+Sam is a sophomore at the University of Denver, where he studies computer science.
 He was a camper through Wilderness.
-In his free time he teaches snow boarding and organizes outdoor activities for his school.
+In his free time, he teaches snowboarding and organizes outdoor activities for his school.
 At camp Sam will help with hiking, tripping, canoeing, tennis, A&C, drama, knife craft, archery, and disc golf.

 Kyle lives in Illinois, where he is an associate professor of biology at Elmhurst College.
 In Wiantinaug he will help with exploration, disc golf, canoeing and more.
-His sons, Beck (Waramaug) and Dylan (Annwi), will be campers this summer.
+His sons, Beck (Moosalamoo) and Dylan (Waramaug), will be campers this summer.

 Pete was a camper in the early 1980s, including Wilderness.
 He then went on to work on the Waramaug staff for three summers.
 Pete lives in Hinesburg, VT and teaches in Williston.
 An outdoor enthusiast, Pete is excited to oversee the Wangan Room operations again this summer.